RBrooksDK/SMP1_25/Sessions/README.md

 # Sessions

 Click on a session to the left to access a plan of a specific session and additional resources for that session.
-The plan includes material for both the lectures and recitations.

 <div class="center-table" markdown>